China's highest producer inflation in over 12 years highlights global price pressures

 “The worry is PPI may hover at an elevated level for an extended period of time, which would create economic headaches if mid- or downstream firms fail to absorb higher costs,” said Nie Wen, chief economist at Hwabao Trust.

+The PPI surge has yet to substantially feed through to consumer inflation, meaning the People’s Bank of China is unlikely to worry for now.

-Consumer prices saw their biggest year-on-year increase in eight months but came in below expectations and remained well below the government’s official 3% target.
+Consumer prices rose 1.3% in May - the biggest year-on-year increase in eight months - but came in below expectations for a 1.6% gain.
+Consumer inflation remained well below the government’s official target of around 3%.

 “Producer price inflation is probably close to a peak...we don’t expect (consumer price inflation) to rise much above 2% in the coming quarters.
 As such, (the data) is unlikely to trigger any shift in monetary policy,” said Julian Evans-Pritchard, senior China economist at Capital Economics.